myrashen/Shihan-Shen-portfolio/final-project-part-two.md

 _List any references you used here._

 ## AI acknowledgements
-_If you used AI to help you complete this assignment (within the parameters of the instruction and course guidelines), detail your use of AI for this assignment here._
+I have used GenAI to brainstorm on the general outline of my storytelling.
+Besides, I have used GenAI to extract dataset and generate csv files to do data visualizations in Tableau.